 shortcode are then used to create the HTML code that PhotoSwipe needs.

 HugoPhotoSwipe is available on PyPI, you can install it easily with pip:

-pip install hugophotoswipe
+$ pip install hugophotoswipe

-After installation, you should be left with a hps program.
+After installation, you should have an

 This is a brief overview.
 See the Wiki for a full description.